 Note: Currently we show these custom furniture designs in a variety of wood finishes or paint colors.
 Regardless of the finish an individual chooses, they will be built using sustainable woods, low-VOC paints and varnishes, and other similar materials.

-Now that Philip Gill has finished the designs, we are in the process of creating materials lists and organizing and double checking all the parts so we can create assembly instructions.
-Here is the beginning of this work:
+Now that Philip Gill has finished the designs, we are in the process of creating the assembly instructions.
+Here is an example of how the instructions are being formatted and what they will look like:

 This first furniture design is meant to accommodate up to two adults.
 In this version, it contains a queen-sized Murphy Bed, built-in nightstands, shelving, and a combination closet/dressing area.
 When folded down, the bed provides comfortable and spacious sleeping for two.